sambot-app/sambot.github.io/_pages/2_faq.md

 To use Sambot app you need a Bitrise account access and a valid generated token ([see this tutorial](/tokentuto/index.html) for more details)..

 ### On which platform can I use it?
-Sambot app is (at the moment) available on iOS and iPadOS and should soon be running on macOS.
+Sambot app is available on iOS, iPadOS and macOS.

 ### How much does it cost?
 Sambot app is free to use with lots of great features.
-But if you wish to use some extra features (like Push Notifications, iCloud Sync, Detailed Test Reports, Unlimited Favorite Projects, or Siri & Shortcuts) check out our Pro features Plan and unlock it with in-app purchases.
+But if you wish to use some extra features (like Push Notifications, iCloud Sync, Detailed Test Reports, Unlimited Favorite Projects, unlimited auto-updated built Apps, Team & Users managment or Siri & Shortcuts) check out our Pro features Plan and unlock it with in-app purchases.

 ---